edwardtoday/sansi-book/led_control/portable.md

 Provide a `my.ini` configuration.
 Depending on the hardware configuration of the server, you may start with the samples `my-small.ini`, `my-medium.ini`, `my-large.ini`, `my-huge.ini` and `my-innodb-heavy-4G.ini`.

-Apply the customized configurations to `my.ini` such as encoding settings, turning on events and so on.
+Apply the customized configurations to `my.ini` such as encoding settings, turning on events support and so on.

 Running `bin\mysqld.exe` will start a server instance immediately.